uselotus/lotus-docs/docs/contributing.md

 Don't forget to give the project a star!
 Thanks again!

+## Extensibility

+Lotus aims to serve as many use cases as possible!
+We want to make sure that you can extend the project to fit your needs.
+We have a special tag in our issues for features that already have a framework or template for you to use, allowing you to enhance the code to fit your needs seamlessly.
+For example, building a new integration with a payment processor, or hooking up a different CRM.

+You can find these issues tagged with the [extensibility label in our Github issues](https://github.com/uselotus/lotus/issues?q=is%3Aopen+is%3Aissue+label%3Aextensibility).

 ## :construction_worker: Local Development
 In order to develop locally, we recommend using Docker to set up the environment, which allows for hot reloading of both frontend and backend code.
 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)